salamf/Acronym-Logger/README.md

 ## Running AcronLog

-1. Ensure that node.js is installed (https://nodejs.org/en)
+1. Ensure that node.js is installed: https://nodejs.org/en
-2. Clone this repository into a local directory (`git clone https://github.com/salamf/Acronym-Logger.git`)
+2. Clone this repository into a local directory: `git clone https://github.com/salamf/Acronym-Logger.git`
-2. `cd` to the project directory (`cd Acronym-Logger`)
+2. `cd` to the project directory: `cd Acronym-Logger`
-3. In the project directory, run `npm install` or `npm i` to install dependencies
+3. Install dependencies: `npm install` or `npm i`
-3. After that you can run `npm start` to start the webapp
+3. Start the webapp: `npm start`

 This runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.